superdma/reproducible_build_openwrt/README.md

 simliar target: ar71xx/brcm47xx/kirkwood/lantiq/mediatek/omap/ramips/sunxi/tegra/x86, you can choose any one of these.

 ***
-<a>First we need to make sure the dependencies are installed (for Debian/Ubuntu):
+1.need to make sure the dependencies are installed (for Debian/Ubuntu):

   `sudo apt install subversion g++ zlib1g-dev build-essential git python python3`